Last Updated on June 9, 2021 by Nancie

 - Baffles: How to Choose the Right Squirrel Baffle For Bird Feeders Hanging From Branches Etc.?

-- Poles: How to Keep Squirrels Out of Pole Mounted Bird Feeders?
+- Poles: How to Keep Squirrels Off a Shepherd’s Hook or Other Pole Mounted Bird Feeders?

 - Should I Grease the Bird Feeder Pole or Hook?